+It could be argued that many (or majority) of the participants of MOOCs (in some cMOOCs, and most xMOOCs) are learning based on an instructivist approaches (behaviorism and cognitivism), and not on social constructivism and connectivism.
+Why?
+In summary: 1.
+2. 3.
+4. 5.
+6. 7.
+8. John Like this: Like Loading...
+12 Quick Tips To Search Google Like An Expert.
 If you’re like me, you probably use Google many times a day.
-But, chances are, unless you are a technology geek, you probably still use Google in its simplest form.
-If your current use of Google is limited to typing a few words in, and changing your query until you find what you’re looking for, then I’m here to tell you that there’s a better way – and it’s not hard to learn.
-On the other hand, if you are a technology geek, and can use Google like the best of them already, then I suggest you bookmark this article of Google search tips.
+But chances are, unless you're a technology geek, you probably still use Google in its simplest form.
+If your current use of Google is limited to typing in a few words and changing your query until you find what you’re looking for, then I’m here to tell you that there’s a better way -- and it’s not hard to learn.
+On the other hand, even if you are a technology geek and can use Google like the best of them already, I still suggest you bookmark this article of advanced Google search tips.

 Below is a look the most popular options as measured by a combination of their total number of customers, active users, and online presence.
 In order to see a comprehensive list, please visit our LMS Software Directory .
 Read more about how we performed our research: Top LMS Software Solutions Infographic Embed this image on your site: <a href=" target="_blank"><img width="640" height="1958" border="0" alt="The Top 20 Most Popular LMS Software Solutions" src=" /></a><br /><p>© 2012 <a href=" Inc. </a></p> #CFHE12 #Oped12 MOOC Emerging as Landscape of Change and Learning Platform Part 6- A Network Ecology.
 Stephen Downes relates to this post on MOOCs as networks.
 Stephen says: What gets me is that he apparently has *no idea* that we’ve been doing MOOCs as networks for 4 years, and indeed that MOOCs *originated* as networks Hi You have mentioned it in 2007 as I had cited in my post here in that MOOCs as networks, and YES, indeed that MOOCs originated as networks, and “we” continued as networks with networked learning.

 Mr. Online learning group hears from MOOC pioneer | Inside Higher Ed - Comodo IceDragon.
 ORLANDO -- The men and women who attend the Sloan Consortium's annual meeting have been toiling in the fields of online learning for many years, so they could be forgiven for having a wee bit of skepticism (if not resentment) about "MOOC mania," the hubbub of hyper-attention that has been paid in recent months to the massive open online courses developed by Harvard, MIT, Stanford and other elite universities.
 "MOOCS will change the world and make the rest of higher education obsolete.
 Hyper-prestigious universities are driving all the change.
 Umm, I don't think so, folks," Jack Wilson, president emeritus of the University of Massachusetts system and Distinguished Professor of Higher Education, Emerging Technologies, and Innovation at the University of Massachusetts at Lowell, said during the conference's opening plenary Wednesday afternoon.

 "They're certainly not the first movers; they're not even the fast followers," he added, to applause from some in the audience.
 Explanation: How Brain Training Can Make You Significantly Smarter.
 MOOCs at Edinburgh | Online Programmes | Postgraduate study.
 Massive Open Online Courses (MOOCs) at the University of Edinburgh The University of Edinburgh is joining the Coursera consortium , and in July 2012 became one of its first partners outside North America.
 Coursera offers short online courses from top universities in an increasing range of subjects, all entirely free of charge.
 All the courses are led by world-class academics, and supported by their teaching assistants.
 There are no entry requirements for students - all courses can be taken by anyone from anywhere online, and are generally offered two or three times per annum.